SFULibrary/islandora_context/README.md

 ## Installation

 Install as usual, see [this](https://drupal.org/documentation/install/modules-themes/modules-7) for further information.
+In addition:

+* Be sure to enable the Context UI module, which is part of the Context module.
+* You will likely need to clear your Drupal cache to see the Islandora-specific conditions and reactions.

 ## Usage